Certs: Description

 Certs were classified as mints, but they contained no oils of any mint plant.
 Instead, as has long been advertised, the mints contain "Retsyn", a trademarked name for a mixture of copper gluconate, partially hydrogenated cottonseed oil, and flavoring.
 It is the copper gluconate in Retsyn which gave Certs its signature green flecks.

 Certs were originally shaped as simple circular tablets with beveled edges and "CERTS" embossed with the "C" enlarged and surrounding "ERTS".
 The shape later changed to have a toroidal bulge on each face without a hole; "CERTS" and "RETSYN" were debossed near the circumference.

 Variations

-Certs Classic Mints were available in assorted fruit, cinnamon, peppermint, spearmint, and wintergreen flavors.
+Certs Classic Mints are available in peppermint and spearmint.

 Certs Mini-Mints, and later as Certs Powerful Mints, were small Tic-Tac-like mints available in peppermint, spearmint, and wintergreen.

 Certs Cool Mint Drops, described as a "breath drop", were medium-sized oval-shaped mints.
 They came in flavors named "cinnamint", "freshmint", and peppermint, and fruit flavor.